matfish2/craft-optimum/README.md

   1. In naming the folder for the variants' templates.
   2. As the param name, when setting up GA4's custom dimension
 - **Enabled?** - Whether the experiment is currently active.
 This can be used to pause or permanently stop the experiment
+- **Population Segment** - Optional field to limit the experiment to a specific population segment by percentage.
+Defaults to 100% of users.
 - **Variants** - The different variants for the experiment.
 E.g if you are testing different hero banners you would set their reference here.
 An "original" variant is pre-set and refers to the control group, represented by your current code.
 Its handle cannot be modified, and it cannot be deleted.
     Each variant comprises three fields:
   - Name: Human readable name.
 This will be sent to GA4 as the value (E.g "Wide Banner")